bsingr/rollenspiel/DESIGN.md

 Role A inherits Role A1
 Role A inherits Role B

-Role A scoped by A
+Role A provided by A
-Role A1 scoped by A
+Role A1 provided by A
-Role B scoped by B
+Role B provided by B

-Scope A
+Provider A
-Scope B
+Provider B

 Owner A owns Role A
 Owner B owns Role B

 ## Queries

-Scope A owned by Owner A
+Provider A owned by Owner A
-Scope A owned by Owner A via Role A
+Provider A owned by Owner A via Role A
-Scope A owned by Owner A via Role A1 inherited by Role A
+Provider A owned by Owner A via Role A1 inherited by Role A

-Scope B owned by Owner A
+Provider B owned by Owner A
-Scope B owned by Owner A via Role B inherited by Role A
+Provider B owned by Owner A via Role B inherited by Role A

-Scope B owned by Owner B
+Provider B owned by Owner B
-Scope B owned by Owner B via Role B
+Provider B owned by Owner B via Role B